epam/road-ios-framework/Documents/CodingConventions.md

 ```

 3. There should be no assignment operator in if conditions.
-4. Use `nil` checks for logic flow of the application, not for crash prevention.
+4. Do not use `nil` checks for crash prevention, only use it for logic flow of the application.
 Sending a message to a `nil` object is handled by the Objective-C runtime.

 #### 6.2.1.Booleans

-1. Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
+1. Never compare something directly to `nil`, since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
 **For example:**
 ```objc
 if (!someObject) {